 Before getting into the master formulas for copywriting I would like to introduce to my readers an amazing copywriting tool by our AI powered platform Writecream.

 Writecream helps you solve your writing problems be it, blog posts, digital ad copies, website copy and much more.
 You can get more details about us in this article here.

 Now let’s get to know how to use this tool.

-When you sign up for a free account at Writecream, you see a number of tools in your dashboard.
+When you sign up for a free account at Writecream, you see a number of tools in your dashboard including a lot of free tools.
 Select any copywriting tool and get started.